atixi/BITK/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.

-Bitcoin TK stands for Bitcoin Time Kit
+Bitcoin TK stands for Bitcoin Time Kit.
 Bitcoin TK (BITK) is a peer-to-peer cryptocurrency and open-source software project released under the MIT/X11 license.
 Litecoin was an early bitcoin spinoff or altcoin, starting in October 2011.
 In technical details, Litecoin is nearly identical to Bitcoin.

-It is the first Cryptocurrency to be exchanged for the Time as valued unit: 1 BITK = 60 sec.
+BitcoinTK is the first Cryptocurrency to be exchanged for the Time as valued unit: 1 BITK = 60 sec.
 For Time is intended your time - the time you need to compete a task.

 BitcoinTK is released via an open-source client on GitHub.